Examples

 You can open the correct folder from the Game's Settings Menu under 'Game'.

-Pro tip: In Windows, you can 'pin' a folder for easy access in your Windows Explorer.
-Just right-lick the folder and select 'Pin to Quick Access'. - In the game, select the filter from the dropdown menu in the 'Game' Settings Menu.
+- In the game, select the filter from the dropdown menu in the 'Game' Settings Menu.
 The game will save it for future use, and load it on startup.

 Updating a filter